DapperLib/Dapper/.github/ISSUE_TEMPLATE/bug_report.md

 ## Your environment and Version (Required)

-- Dapper ver.
-X.Y.Z
+- Dapper version X.Y.Z
-- Dapper.Contrib ver.
-X.Y.Z
+- .NET runtime; for example: ".NET Framework 4.7.2" or ".NET Core 3"
+- additional libraries, if any; for example: "Dapper.Contrib version X.Y.Z"
-- SQL Server 20XX
+- target RDBMS, when relevant; for example: "Microsoft SQL Server 2017"

 ## Source Code (Optional)